MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

 1. Fix problems in logout when token is expired - This may be fixed
+2. Room List sometimes does not have the other user that is in the room
-2. Signup does not complete login to chat - app code issue? - This may be fixed
+3. Signup does not complete login to chat - app code issue? - This may be fixed
-3. After signup, the user list is not updated.
+4. After signup, the user list is not updated.
 Chat opens but does not have updated user list.

 ## TODO: Normal